veilm/veilm.github.io/articles/media-gallery.md

 		- *...Well, I bet if that really was my reason, at least some of you would feel sorry for me.*
 	- *I see...
 Well, there's no way I'd expect you to remember it.
 A worthless talent for a worthless human...*
 	- *That's right...
 I'm so incompetent that I couldn't even grab the knife...*
-	- *It's lonely watching someone I admire reach the limits of their hope.
-It kind of feels like a broken dream...*
 	- *I've offered to help so many times... but the killer this time didn't discuss their plan with me at all...*
 	- *... ... ...
 Oh.
 Am I allowed to speak?
 Heh, I'm so happy I'm getting goosebumps!
 Everyone actually needs help from scum like me!*
+	- *It's lonely watching someone I admire reach the limits of their hope.
+It kind of feels like a broken dream...*

+## Anime